WallarooLabs/wally/book/cpp/api/state-computation.md

 #### `virtual void *compute(Data *input_, StateChangeRepository *state_change_repository_, void* state_change_respository_helper_, State *state_, void *none)`

-This method performs a computation using a the `input_` message data and state from the state object.
+This method performs a state computation using a the `input_` message data and state from the state object.
 The `state_change_repository_` and `state_change_repository_helper_` are used to look up state change objects.